Promoting Sustainability throughout the Supply Chain

 Supplier Training

-The environment surrounding companies with respect to sustainability is changing at a rapid speed.
-Realizing the importance of ensuring that this trend is fully understood throughout the supply chain and the appropriate actions be taken in response, we at DENSO offer training programs to all of our major suppliers.
+The operating environment of corporations is changing at a rapid speed.
+Realizing the importance of ensuring that this trend is fully understood throughout the supply chain and that the appropriate actions are taken in response, we at DENSO offer training programs to our major suppliers.

-In November 2023, we held a sustainability briefing for around 230 domestic suppliers to discuss the needs and expectations of customers and other stakeholders with regard to sustainability overall, the environment, human rights, and other topics.
+In November 2024, we held a sustainability briefing for roughly 350 domestic suppliers to discuss recent trends and needs and expectations with regard to human rights, labor, the environment, corporate ethics, and other topics.

 We also hold briefing sessions as appropriate on topics such as achieving carbon neutrality and strengthening information security in order to ensure thorough awareness of the significance of addressing these issues throughout the supply chain.